sthongurdt/Rapid-Implementation-MLPerf/result/README.md

 | Neowise  | AMD EPYC 7642             | 512 GB| 1788 GB SSD, 8 GPUs Radeon Instinct MI50           | 2 x 10GbE           |
 | ExaDell  | 2 x AMD EPYC 9534         | 376 GB| 2 x Instinct MI210                                  | Infiniband 200Gbps  |
 | ExaSM    | 2 x AMD EPYC 9554         | 376 GB| 1 x Instinct MI210                                  | Infiniband 200Gbps  |

+2. Model Selection (The Workload)
+Two different neural network architectures were chosen to represent different levels of complexity:
+- MobileNet: A "lightweight" model designed for mobile and embedded vision applications.
+- ResNet50: A "heavyweight" and deeper model used for more complex image recognition tasks.

+3. Software Framework Implementation
+To ensure the results weren't biased by a single software tool, each model was executed using two different inference engines:
+- TensorFlow (TF): The industry standard for training and deploying machine learning.
+- ONNX Runtime (ORT): A high-performance engine specifically designed to optimize models for faster inference across different hardware.

+4. Configuration Setup (The Traffic Profile)
+Following the MLPerf benchmarking standards, the tests were divided into two operational scenarios:
+- Single-Stream (SS): The model processes one image at a time.
+This measures latency (how fast can we get one answer?).
+- Multi-Stream (MS): The model handles multiple requests simultaneously.
+This measures throughput (how many answers can we get per second?).

+5. Measurement and Data Collection
+During the execution of these inferences, specialized monitoring tools (such as CodeCarbon or hardware-specific sensors) were used to capture two primary metrics:
+- Energy Consumption ($kWh$): The actual electricity drawn by the hardware during the task.
+- Carbon Footprint ($kg\ CO_{2}eq$): Calculated by multiplying the energy used by the Carbon Intensity (CI) of the local power grid and the Power Usage Effectiveness (PUE) of the testing environment.

+6. Statistical Validation
+Finally, the tests were repeated multiple times to calculate the Mean (Average) and Standard Deviation.
+This step ensures that the results are not just "flukes" but are statistically reliable and reproducible.

+Tables 2 and 3 present the results in the different multi-device test configurations.

 Table 2.
 Results Obtained from Devices in the SingleStream Scenario
 | Layer | Device  | HW   | Framework | Model | Avg qps | Mean Avg ms | Time Avg s | Avg Watts | Avg dist Watts | Queries | P50 Latency (ms) | P99 Latency (ms) | Energy (kWh) | CO2 (Kg eq) |